kvtools/valkeyrie/docs/compatibility.md

 #### Etcd directory/key distinction

 `etcd` with APIv2 makes the distinction between keys and directories.
-The result with `libkv` is that when using the etcd driver:
+The result with `valkeyrie` is that when using the etcd driver:

 - You cannot store values on directories
 - You cannot invoke `WatchTree` (watching on child values), on a regular key